buttercup/buttercup-desktop/README.md

 Buttercup has basic merge conflict resolution when 2 changes are made at once on the file (locally or remote).

+### Importing and Exporting
-You can import from other password managers (such as 1Password and KeePass) by opening your archive and choosing Import from the menu.
+You can import from other password managers (such as 1Password, Lastpass and KeePass) by opening your archive and choosing Import from the menu.

+You can also export Buttercup vaults to CSV format.

 ## Internationalization